EvictionLab/eviction-lab-website/content/updates/blog/eviction-diversion-draft/index.md

-Regardless of the case outcome, appearing in court can damage a tenant’s credit and rental history, making it more difficult to find housing in the future.
-At the same time, in court the discussion can get more heated and it is less likely to end in favorable terms for both parties.
+Regardless of the case outcome, an eviction case filing can damage a tenant’s credit and rental history, making it more difficult to find housing in the future.
+Additionally, in court the discussion can become more heated and it is less likely to end in favorable terms for both parties.

 “The earlier we can intervene in the eviction process, the better.
 Only cases that need to be in court should be in court,” Parrish said.
 “If we can address these issues prior to a filing the better likelihood that we have of maintaining and meeting the goal of housing stability.”

-Eviction diversion programs will face a test after the U.S. Supreme Court blocked the CDC eviction moratorium, but advocates and organizers hope that they will be able to contribute to speed up aid distribution and promote solutions before court.
+Eviction diversion programs will face a test now that the CDC eviction moratorium has ended, but advocates and organizers hope that they will be able to contribute to speed up aid distribution and promote solutions before court.